 Sara Bufferd, PhD

-Sara Bufferd, Ph.D. will join the Department of Psychological and Brain Sciences at the University of Louisville as Assistant Professor in January 2020.
-Dr. Bufferd is currently Associate Professor of Psychology at California State University San Marcos.
+Sara Bufferd, Ph.D. joined the Department of Psychological and Brain Sciences at the University of Louisville as Assistant Professor in January 2020.
+Previously, Dr. Bufferd was Associate Professor of Psychology at California State University San Marcos.
 Dr Bufferd’s research focuses on the assessment and predictors of early-emerging psychopathology and characterizing the spectrum of normative to pathological emotional development in early childhood relevant to risk for anxiety and mood dysregulation.
 Please visit our lab website (www.UofLCAMlab.com) for more information.

 - Ph.D., Clinical Psychology, Stony Brook University, 2012